NORMAN, Okla. — Amanda Pal says her son Jozsef was beaten to death.

 “We made [the decision] after we talked to the neurosurgeon that did the surgery on him.
 He couldn’t breathe on his own, he couldn’t eat on his own, he couldn’t move his legs, he couldn’t respond, he couldn’t blink,” Amanda said, “He was so full of life.
 He never stopped moving, he’s never stopped doing, and I knew he wouldn’t want that.
 He wouldn’t wanna live like that.”

-Merydith Harmon, the first assistant DA, says the office “is meeting with the Pal family in the coming weeks to discuss our review of the investigation of the death of Jozsef Pal.
+Merydith Harmon, the first assistant DA, said the office “is meeting with the Pal family in the coming weeks to discuss our review of the investigation of the death of Jozsef Pal.
 We will refrain from making any comment on our charging decision until after that meeting.”

 “They can’t prove that he wasn’t fatally wounded in the two hours, that we don’t know exactly where he was,” Amanda said.